Skip to content

 Pro worldbuilding template

-If you want a pro digital system to store every location, character, magic rule, timeline, and world detail in one place, take a look at my Notion Worldbuilding Template.
+If you want to upgrade to a pro digital system to store every location, character, magic rule, timeline, and world detail in one place, take a look at my Notion Worldbuilding Template.

 It works like a worldbuilding wiki.